meganlsmith/selectionandmigration/docs/filet.md

 n2=20 # population two size
 windowSize=10000 # window size

 # Calculate summary statistics

 for inFile in `ls testingSims_1250/ | grep .msOut` ; do cat testingSims_1250/$inFile | ./FILET-master/twoPopnStats_forML $n1 $n2 | python ./FILET-master/normalizeTwoPopnStats.py None $windowSize > testingSimsStats_1250/$inFile; done
 ```
 The statistics are now stored in testingSimsStats_1250.
-Do this for all divergence times and SLiM models.
+Do this for all divergence times, and for both training and testing datasets.

 Finally, prepare the feature vectors using this [python script](?).
 Note to self: for drosophila used prepfeaturevectors.sh prepfeaturevectors_5000.sh prepfeaturevectors_20000.sh
                 for training prepfeaturevectors_training.sh + 5000 and prepfeaturevectors_20000
                 for msmove prepfeaturevectors_msmove_training.sh + 5000 and 20000.
                 presumably also some for the original msmove datasets and the original SLiM datasets (prepfeaturevectors_oldslim.sh + 5000 and 20000 for sure, others?)

+# Create adaptive datasets (training and testing SLiM datasets)

+Create datasets with 5, 10, 15% of loci experiencing sweeps or adaptive introgression.
+The input folder is the output folder from calculating summary statistics.
+Do this for all divergence times and for training and testing datasets.
 ```
+python createdatasets_adaptive.py -i input_folder
 ```

+# Prepare feature fectors (training and testing SLiM datasets)

 # Classifiers
 We constructed classifiers for each of the training datasets, using the following summary statistics and scripts from Schrider et al. (2018):